kelektiv/node.bcrypt.js/README.md

       * `same` - Second parameter to the callback providing whether the data and encrypted forms match [true | false].
   * `getRounds(encrypted)` - return the number of rounds used to encrypt a given hash
     * `encrypted` - [REQUIRED] - hash from which the number of rounds used should be extracted.

+## A Note on Rounds

+A note about the cost.
+When you are hashing your data the module will go through a series of rounds to give you a secure hash.
+The value you submit there is not just the number of rounds that the module will go through to hash your data.
+The module will use the value you enter and go through `2*log(rounds)` iterations of processing.

+From @garthk, on a 2GHz core you can roughly expect:

+    cost=10: ~10 hashes/sec
+    cost=13: ~1 sec/hash
+    cost=25: ~1 hour/hash
+    cost=31: 2-3 days/hash

 ## Hash Info